Celebrating Earth Day!

 As Architectural Historian, Leigh also assisted with the Cultural Resources Survey documenting approximately 100 resources.
 She helped create a database to streamline the production of the individual Historic Preservation Identification Form to expedite the photo form processes.

 Your Need: Biological Assessment

-Our Expert: Melissa Cross, Biologist, Austin, TX
+Our Expert: Melissa Cross, Biologist, Corpus Christi, TX

-Melissa has five years of experience in the environmental field.
+Melissa has over five years of experience in the environmental field.
 She has experience collecting remote biological data, with an emphasis on wildlife and habitat assessment in Texas forests and the Intermountain West cold desert regions.
 She has prepared wetland delineation reports, biological evaluations/assessments, and helped clients maintain regulatory compliance with federal agencies.